Cyfrin/Updraft/courses/security/0-introduction/2-welcome/+page.md

 It's always enriching to learn from the best, and this guide takes care of that too.
 Featuring guest lecturers who are renowned experts in smart contract development:

-1. Jocelyn from Trail of Bits
+1. Josselin from Trail of Bits
 2. Owen from Guardian Audience
 3. Andy from Sigma Prime
 4. Johnny Time from Gingersec